-E. Light Duty:
+F. Light Duty:

-Employees covered by this labor agreement injured while in the services of the Port of Seattle will be considered for light duty work as they are released to perform such duty through a care-provider and in accordance with the policies and procedures that govern the Port's self-insured Worker's Comp program.
+For regular full-time and part time, and limited duration employees who are scheduled to work at least 21 hours per week, coverage begins the first day of the month following the date of hire, or immediately if hired the first day of the month shall receive light duty work as they are released to perform such duty through a care-provider and in accordance with the policies and procedures that govern the Port's self-insured Worker's Comp program.

-ARTICLE 21: Pensions
+ARTICLE 20: Pensions